rydurham/Laravel-Paste-Embed/README.md

 ## Laravel Paste Embed

-A wordpress plugin for embeding text from paste.laravel.comA Wordpress plugin to embed code from paste.laravel.com.
+A Wordpress plugin to embed code from paste.laravel.com.
 Still in beta - I have not been able to do much testing.

 ### Installation